-Working to prepare pre-college students for successful entrance auditions at competitive undergraduate music conservatories.
+- Working to prepare pre-college students for successful entrance auditions at competitive undergraduate music conservatories.

-- Working with pre-college students to prepare winning performances for their division at the National Trumpet Competition.
+- Working with pre-college students to prepare winning performances for the National Trumpet Competition.

 - Working with college students to advance their technique, expand their repertoire, and perform successful juries.

 - Helping adult students improve their trumpet playing and preparing them for challenging performances with community orchestras, wind ensembles or brass bands.

 My Teaching Philosophy